 Either way, don’t miss out on Yellowstone’s geysers, which are possibly the most incredible piece of nature the park has to offer.

 I know you’ll love it as much as I did.
 Just be prepared for that eggy smell.
 Take a look at some of the best things to see in Yellowstone, below.
 It really is one of the best things to do in Wyoming.
+Oh, and if you hankering to rest your head within the park itself, book a room at the Old Faithful Inn.

 2.)
 Plunge into an adventure at Jackson Hole